greekgit/ChiaLogReader/README.md

  ## Parameters

-  No parametrers required.
+  No parameters required.
 Just hardcode your debug.log path into the 'logpath' variable and off you go!

   ## Notes